 For more information about creating unique App IDs/package names, please visit Creating Unique Package Names.

 Important Note: Based on your platform, SDK initialization is necessary in the Native app code for Unity initialization.
 For iOS this is the Delegate class, for Android this is the Application class.
+Please note that building on the Windows OS is not supported at this time.

 - Implement version 4.0+ of the Unity plugin from Github.